xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 - **IsPersistent**

-If set to `true`, Photon Cloud sends the state before removing a room from memory.
+If set to `true`, Photon sends the state before removing a room from memory.

 This option is only valid when both _PathCreate_ and _PathClose_ are properly configured.